 Medigap insurance is specifically designed to supplement Medicare’s benefits, and it is regulated by both federal and state law.
 A Medigap policy must be clearly identified as being Medicare Supplement insurance, and it must provide benefits that help to fill in the gaps in Medicare’s coverage.

 Although the benefits are identical for all supplement plans of the same letter (i.e., all Plan A policies offer the same coverage options), the premiums may vary from one insurance carrier to another, as well as from one geographic area to another.
 There are even three states that do not use the letter system but have different ways of designating their plans.

-A Medicare Advantage (MA) plan, similar to an HMO or PPO, is type of Medicare plan that is available to those who are eligible for “Original Medicare”, or Parts A and B. This option is also referred to as Part C. These plans are actually offered by private insurance companies that are approved by Medicare.
-When an individual joins a MA Plan, Medicare pays a fixed amount of their premium every month to the companies that offer these plans.
-These companies are required to follow strict rules on coverage.
+A Medicare Advantage (MA) plan, similar to an HMO or PPO, is a type of Medicare plan available to those who are eligible for “Original Medicare”, or Parts A and B. This option is also referred to as Part C. These plans are actually offered by private insurance companies approved by Medicare.

-Each of the Advantage Plans are allowed to charge different out-of-pocket costs, and they may also have different rules as to how enrollees can receive their services.
-For example, some plans may require that participants get a referral before going to a specialist.
+Each of the Advantage Plans is allowed to charge different out-of-pocket costs, and they may also have different rules as to how enrollees can receive their services.
+For example, some plans may require participants to get a referral before going to a specialist.
 And, these rules may change every year.